 Our Founder and Director Cameron Hall says, "The idea behind our clothing range is to unite people from within our ever expanding community and give something back to the causes we care about.
 Working with Margo, Lucy, Ludo and Beth on this project is a perfect example of bringing people together through storytelling."

-With a percentage of profits going to our charity Partners at Protect Our Winters UK and Disability Snowsport UK, our clothing is also recyclable.
+With a percentage of profits going to our charity partners at Disability Snowsport UK, our clothing is also recyclable.
 Each garment contains a QR code with instructions on how items can be returned and turned into something new once worn.

 "The Road Not Taken", written by American poet Robert Frost, was penned in 1916 - exactly 100 years before the incorporation of Holmlands.
 The poem is rooted in the spirit of adventure ... finding your own path and creating your own story.
 A reflection of our core values.